What does the oil price drop mean for dividends?

 This meant they became more efficient – generating more cash when oil prices averaged around $65 a barrel over the past two years than when they were at $100.

-We have been laser-focused on balance sheet strength over the past few years.
+In the Schroders Value Team, we have been laser-focused on balance sheet strength over the past few years.
 This is not because we foresaw the arrival of any global pandemic, but because the market’s willingness to take on risk seemed too high and valuations did not compensate us for the risk of an unknowable future.

 No-one can ever know what risks lie ahead – and for that reason we always test our balance sheets versus very poor expectations.